 About the virus

 We take the health and wellbeing of our staff and stakeholders very seriously and have been closely monitoring Government updates.

 From the 18 March 2020, in line with government advice at the time, our staff began working remotely.
-We continue to follow current Government advice, which now includes staying alert and limiting contact with others.
+Since that time we have continued to follow Government advice, which again now includes staying home and limiting contact with others.

-The staff team has now started to return to the office, albeit on a limited basis.
-To facilitate a safe return we have carried out a COVID-19 Risk Assessment which can be viewed here.
-At present, the office is closed to visitors but we remain contactable by telephone, email, live chat and online form queries, though response times may be slightly impacted in some cases.
-Our office will not be open to visitors.
-If it can be avoided, please do not post any hard copy documents to our office, as there will be a delay in posted items being retrieved by the correct team.
-Please instead email documents to us at firstname.lastname@example.org.
+In light of the second national lockdown, our staff team are working from home, but remain contactable by email, live chat, telephone and via online form queries, though response times may be slightly impacted in some cases.
+Please do not post any hard copy documents to our office, as there will be a delay in posted items being retrieved by the correct team.
+Please instead email documents to us at email@example.com.

 To ensure we can continue to fulfil our duties to protect the public and support architects through regulation, we have developed business continuity plans which are in place and being regularly reviewed.
 While managing the risks, our aim is to minimise disruption to the delivery of our statutory duties.

 Maintaining our core functions will be prioritised during this time.
 If we need to make changes to any existing arrangements we will be in touch with effected individuals directly.

 We are continuing to review how best to facilitate our regulatory activities involving small groups of people such as our hearings and examinations.
 We are engaging with our stakeholders to discuss any other potential implications for our regulatory duties, including working with institutions and other relevant organisations to manage any implications which may arise for prescribed qualifications.